 This approach is also supported by public health research.
 As reported by Nora Caplan-Bricker in The New Republic, a 2014 study found that the murder rate in Missouri jumped 16 percent after the repeal of a state law that required anyone purchasing a handgun to obtain a permit indicating a background check had been passed.

 Safe storage practices and more safely designed guns would also likely make an impact on reducing the number of unintentional gun deaths among young children.
-As Dr. Hemenway told WBUR’s All Things Considered“We have childproof aspirin bottles; we should have childproof guns.”
+As Dr. Hemenway told WBUR’s All Things Considered, “We have childproof aspirin bottles; we should have childproof guns.”

 Yet entrepreneurs seeking to market and sell “smart guns,” or weapons which can only be fired by authorized users, have encountered harassment and outrage from gun enthusiasts.
 This month, a Maryland gun dealer who had intended to sell the nation’s first smart gun backed down after enduring protests and death threats.
 And fewer than 20 states have enacted laws to hold adults criminally liable if they fail to safely store their gun, enabling children to access the weapon.